microsoft/Mixed-Reality-Remoting-Unity/README.md

 ### Unity Components
-* XR Mobile Remoting Editor Window - a single place to start the signalling server, set camera qualities and start recordings.
-Accessed via <code>Window > XR Mobile Remoting</code>
+* MR Mobile Remoting Editor Window - a single place to start the signalling server, set camera qualities and start recordings.
+Accessed via <code>Window > MR Mobile Remoting</code>
 * <code>MobileRemotingHost.prefab</code> - drop this in to scenes you want to view on the mobile AR app

 > NOTE: The setup will always require the project running in Unity and is not intended for standalone shared experience, i.e SpectatorView